 How the ORC can help

 After reading this website and the official Marshall website you should should fill out the ORC Interest Form (located at either the top of this page or our ORC homepage).
 Next, attend a U.K. awards information session.
 Info sessions can be found on the lower left of our ORC homepage: https://bechtel.stanford.edu/overseas-scholarships.

 This is your first step in working with the ORC team.

 About the Marshall Scholarship

 Founded by Act of Parliament in 1953, the Marshall Scholarships commemorate the “human ideals” of the European Recovery Programme (Marshall Plan).
-Recipients are awarded one year, two years and possibly three years of graduate study in any British university and in any discipline leading to a British university degree.
+Recipients are awarded one year, two years and possibly three years of graduate study in almost any British university and in any discipline leading to a British university degree.
 The total award value will vary according to circumstances (selected university, residence, etc.), but will include tuition fees, personal allowance, grant for books, and travel expenses.
-Up to forty Marshall scholarships are awarded each year.
+Approximately forty Marshall scholarships are awarded each year.
 Candidates choose the region through which they apply.